DanaFilipovich/Risk_Management_Dashboard/README.md

 ## Files in this Repository

 - **`sql_queries.sql`**: SQL queries used to extract transaction data from the source database (without sensitive information).
-- **`data_processing.ipynb`**: Python code to process and modify the data, including synthetic data generation and transformation.
+- **`data_processing.py`**: Python code to process and modify the data, including synthetic data generation and transformation.
 - **`requirements.txt`**: A list of required Python packages for the project.